DKMahlangu/se-assignment-4-github-and-visual-studio-DKMahlangu/README.md

 ### Debugging in Visual Studio:
 #### Explain the debugging tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?

+#### How to Use These Tools
+1. **Breakpoints:** Breakpoints allow you to pause the execution of your code at specific points to inspect the state of the application.
+2. **Watch Window:** Watch Window allows you to monitor the values of variables and expressions as you step through the code.
+3. **Locals Window:** Locals Window shows all local variables in the current scope, along with their values.
+4. **Call Stack:** Call Stack provides a view of the call stack, showing the sequence of function calls that led to the current point of execution.
+5. **Immediate Window:** Immediate Window allows you to execute code statements and evaluate expressions at runtime.
+6. **Autos Window:** Autos Window automatically displays variables used around the current statement and the preceding statement.
+7. **Exception Settings:** Exception Settings let you configure how exceptions are handled during debugging.
+8. **Edit and Continue:** Edit and Continue allows you to make changes to your code during a debugging session and continue running without restarting.
+9. **IntelliTrace:**IntelliTrace captures a historical record of your debugging session, including events and variable values, allowing you to navigate back in time.
+10. **Diagnostic Tools:** Diagnostic Tools provide performance and memory usage information while debugging.
+11. **Memory Window:** Memory Window displays the memory used by your application in a low-level hexadecimal view.
+12. **Disassembly Window:** Disassembly Window shows the assembly code corresponding to your source code, useful for low-level debugging.
+13. **Threads Window:** Threads Window provides information about all the threads in your application and their states.

+#### Using Debugging Tools to Identify and Fix Issues
+  - **Set Breakpoints:** Identify areas of interest or suspected issues by setting breakpoints.
+  - **Step Through Code:** Use Step Over (F10), Step Into (F11), and Step Out (Shift+F11) to navigate through the code.
+  - **Inspect Variables:** Use the Locals and Watch windows to inspect variable values and expressions.
+  - **Check Call Stack:** Examine the Call Stack to understand the sequence of function calls and identify where issues might be originating.
+  - **Evaluate Expressions:** Use the Immediate Window to execute and evaluate expressions on the fly.
+  - **Analyze Exceptions:** Use Exception Settings to break on specific exceptions and analyze their causes.
+  - **Monitor Performance:** Use Diagnostic Tools to check for performance bottlenecks or memory issues.
+  - **Modify Code on the Fly:** Use Edit and Continue to make quick fixes without restarting the debugging session.
+  - **Review Historical Data:** Use IntelliTrace to review the historical data of your debugging session

 ### Collaborative Development using GitHub and Visual Studio:
 #### Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.